imesh/kube-demos/README.md

 # kube-demos
 Kubernetes demos

-To run these demos you need 'pv' and 'tmux' installed.
+To run these demos you need 'pv', 'tmux' and 'coreutils' installed.

 To make best use of these demos: